Critical Survey: Esports Entertainment Group (GMBL) and Its Competitors

 |Esports Entertainment Group Competitors

-Esports Entertainment Group presently has a consensus price target of $11.00, indicating a potential upside of 2,383.07%.
-As a group, “Amusement & recreation services” companies have a potential upside of 47.95%.
-Given Esports Entertainment Group’s stronger consensus rating and higher probable upside, analysts plainly believe Esports Entertainment Group is more favorable than its peers.
+Esports Entertainment Group presently has a consensus target price of $11.00, indicating a potential upside of 2,344.44%.
+As a group, “Amusement & recreation services” companies have a potential upside of 55.61%.
+Given Esports Entertainment Group’s stronger consensus rating and higher possible upside, research analysts plainly believe Esports Entertainment Group is more favorable than its rivals.

 Profitability

-This table compares Esports Entertainment Group and its peers’ net margins, return on equity and return on assets.
+This table compares Esports Entertainment Group and its rivals’ net margins, return on equity and return on assets.

 |Net Margins